goongoguma/Udemy/Modern-React-with-Redux/Memo.md

 };
 ```

-- The code seems right but that is a bad approach because we are specifically breaking the ruels of redux and action creator.
+- The code seems right but that is a bad approach because we are specifically breaking the rules of redux and action creator.
 - When you see the console.
 You got an arror saying 'Actions must be plain objects.
 Use custom middleware for async actions.'

 ## 57. Understanding Async Action Creators